- A FinSA ombudsman office recognised by the Federal Department of Finance (FDF) in 2020.

 - A checklist, a complaint clause and an information sheet on FinSA Mediation are available free of charge, to assist with the compliant integration of the mediation body.

 Swiss and foreign financial service providers (incl. client advisers) and financial institutions can affiliate to FINSOM for an unlimited period.
-It is possible to resign latest 3 months before the end of the calendar year.

 The affiliation is always in the name of the Swiss or foreign financial services provider and covers the branches of the affiliated company, whereas a subsidiary is affiliated in its own name.
 A parent company can affiliate several subsidiaries as a financial group.